takshaktiwari/alogger/README.md

 ### Configuration (alogger.php)
-`**log:**`  you can disable or enable the logger by setting this value *true* or *false* `**record:**` set all the available properties which will be recorded. *status* key will define tha this paramter needs to be recorded or not. *except* key will ignore (not record) the matching values
+`**log:**`  you can disable or enable the logger by setting this value *true* or *false*

+`**record:**` set all the available properties which will be recorded. *status* key will define tha this parameter needs to be recorded or not. *except* key will ignore (not record) the matching values

 `**except:**` pass some urls where alogger will not work, *matches*: pass some parts of url, if current url matches any of these values, logs will not be recorded. *urls*: pass the exact url on which alogger will not log any data

-`**max_rows:**` maximum number of rows stored in database `**max_days:**` number of  days. logs after these days will be deleted
+`**max_rows:**` maximum number of rows stored in database

+`**max_days:**` number of  days. logs after these days will be deleted

 ### Commands
-`**php artisan alogger:prune**` This will prune the logs depend on max_rows and max_days. log more than *max_rows* and older than *max_days* will be deleted.
+**`php artisan alogger:prune`** This will prune the logs depend on max_rows and max_days. log more than *max_rows* and older than *max_days* will be deleted.
 You can set this command in your scheduler will be manage delete the older logs.

-`**php artisan alogger:prune**` All logs will be cleared / flushed from database.
+**`php artisan alogger:prune`** All logs will be cleared / flushed from database.

 ### Components
-It has two components with compatible with **bootstrap 4** or **5** `**<x-alogger-loggers  />**` This component can be used to display all the logs on any page.
+It has two components with compatible with **bootstrap 4** or **5**

+**`<x-alogger-loggers  />`** This component can be used to display all the logs on any page.
 This has some search and filters and view button for a popup to show the details of the log.

-`**<x-alogger-logger logger-id=""  />**`  This component will show the detail of a log.
+**`<x-alogger-logger logger-id=""  />`**  This component will show the detail of a log.
 You need to pass the logger id for which you want to see the details

 ### Using alogger manually
 You can use `Alogger Service` to record the log manually from your controller or anywhere else.